timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 ---

 ### Future Work [](future-work)
-The first version of continuous aggregations has been released in TimescaleDB v1.3, but we have a number of new capabilities and improvements already planned in the next releases.
+The first version of continuous aggregations was released in TimescaleDB v1.3.
+Multiple continuous aggregates on a hypertable is supported in TimescaleDB v1.4.
+We have a number of new capabilities and improvements already planned for the next releases.
 Please find some of these forthcoming capabilities described below.
 If you'd like to help implement them, test them, want to help us prioritize, or have other areas you think we should work on, please get in touch via our [Github][timescale-github] or [Slack][support-slack].

 **Parallelized Materializations:**